Surat Singh Khalsa: Formal detentions

-Lifelong political activism
+Political activism

-Surat Singh Khalsa has been involved with human rights activism since early 1970s.
-Ever since being initiated as a Khalsa in 1972 in Bombay, India, Surat Singh Khalsa has advocated human rights, and spoke out against injustices to Sikhs and other minorities living in India.
+Surat Singh Khalsa was involved with human rights activism since the early 1970s.
 During the Dharam Yudh Morcha (a political movement launched by the Sikhs for equal rights) of 1980's, he served as an adviser.

 He resigned his post as government teacher on 5 June 1984 in the aftermath of Operation Bluestar in June 1984.
-Continuing with his advocacy for human rights, he served as the secretary of the United Akali Dal under the leadership of Baba Joginder Singh Rode (father of Sant Jarnail Singh Khalsa Bhindranwale).
-He remained active in the UAD until late 1987.
-During a protest rally at Punjab Legislative Assembly in February 1986, an unprovoked police firing resulted in Surat Singh Khalsa being hit by a bullet on his legs.
-He continued to remain politically active and has been detained in various jails, including Chandigarh, Nabha, Patiala and Amritsar in Punjab, as well as Kurukshetra, Rohtak and Ambala in Haryana during 1980s.
+Continuing with his advocacy for human rights, he served as the secretary of the United Akali Dal (UAD), where he remained active until late 1987.
+During a protest rally at Punjab Legislative Assembly in February 1986, his leg was allegedly hit by a bullet.
+He continued to remain politically active, which resulted in him being detained in various jails during the 1980s.

-He immigrated to the US and became a Green Card holder in 1988.
-All children (five daughters and a son) are US nationals.
-He continued to remain active towards Sikh political issues and continued travelling to Punjab from the USA frequently.
+In 1988, Khalsa moved to the United States to live with his children.
+At the time of his death, both Surat Singh Khalsa and his children were US citizens.
+After migrating to the US, Khalsa kept visiting Punjab on a regular basis.

 After Amb Sahib Morcha of November 2013 and Lakhnaur Sahib campaign in November 2014, Surat Singh Khalsa decided to stand up for those detained unconstitutionally.
 During the first campaign for the release of Sikh political prisoners, Surat Singh Khalsa had announced that if anything was to happen to Bhai Gurbaksh Singh Khalsa, he would personally under indefinite fast-onto-death until Sikh political prisoners were released.
-When Bhai Gurbaksh Singh had commenced his 2nd hunger strike, Surat Singh Khalsa traveled to Punjab from USA to express his support.
+When Bhai Gurbaksh Singh commenced his 2nd hunger strike, Surat Singh Khalsa traveled to Punjab from USA to express his support.
 However, after the conclusion of the second hunger strike as well by Bhai Gurbaksh Singh, Surat Singh Khalsa announced to undergo hunger strike in place of Bhai Gurbaksh Singh.

-Anna Hazare's Anti-Corruption Agitation
+Anna Hazare's anti-corruption agitation

-In the first Anna Hazare anti-corruption agitation in New Delhi, when Hazare was on hunger strike fast from 05/04/2011 to 09/04/2011, Surat Singh Khalsa also remained on fast in Ludhiana in support of the anti-corruption drive.
+In the first Anna Hazare anti-corruption agitation in New Delhi, when Hazare was on hunger strike fast from 5 to 9 April 2011, Surat Singh Khalsa also remained on fast in Ludhiana in support of the anti-corruption drive.
 The Tribune, labelled Surat Singh Khalsa as the "Anna Hazare of Punjab".

-Assassination of son-in-law
+Death

-On 16 August 2015, at 11:45 PM, Satwinder Singh Bhola, son-in-law was killed under mysterious circumstances.
-Investigations are still going on, while local officials have ruled out possibility of robbery.
-Even though he was murdered shortly after locking up his shop and had $2000 in his pocket after death.
-Many organizations have claimed that he was murdered to stop the protest of Surat Singh Khalsa.
+Khalsa died on 14 January 2025, at the age of 91.